Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <summary>Cloud integration</summary>

-You can modify these parameters **(all of them?)** from a Jupyter notebook when you connect to the AI Unlimited engine.
+You can modify these parameters ***(all of them--ask about each one?)*** in a Jupyter notebook when you connect to the AI Unlimited engine.

 <Tabs>
 <TabItem value="aws1" label="AWS">